Confidence. Compassion. Conviction. Filing for Divorce? We Can Help!

 How Long Does it Take to Get a Divorce in Nevada?

-Before filing for the divorce, you must meet the residency requirements of the state, which is six weeks.
-You must also file in the same county that you or your spouse lives.
+Before filing for divorce, you must meet the residency requirements of the state, which is six weeks.
+You must also file in the same county where you or your spouse lives.

 Does Nevada Have a Waiting Period for Divorce?

-The process time in Nevada courts is usually a lot faster than other states.
+The process time in Nevada courts is usually faster than in other states.
 This is because there is no waiting period before the divorce is granted.
-If both spouses agree to all terms of the divorce, it will go much more quickly than for those who cannot agree.
+If both spouses agree to all terms of the divorce, it will proceed much more quickly than for those who cannot agree.

 These issues include: